 These acquisitions protect a diverse array of landscape types - wetlands, karst topography, open meadows, caves, towering scarp edges and lush forests.
 Many at risk species can also be found on the various landscapes, such as, Butternut trees and Hart's-tongue Fern - all within the Niagara Escarpment UNESCO World Biosphere Reserve.

 Land Stewardship at The BTC

-The Iroquoia Club presently has 13 properties that we steward.
+The Iroquoia Club presently has 30 properties, 345 acres of land that we steward.
 Contact us if you would like to volunteer to be a Land Steward.